SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Game.GoldbergExperimentalRename = false;		//Set to true to have Goldberg Experimental rename instanced steam_api(64).dll to cracksteam_api(64).dll.
 Game.GoldbergWriteSteamIDAndAccount = false;		//Force Goldberg to write account_name.txt and user_steam_id.txt | Requires Game.UseGoldberg;
 Game.GoldbergNoWarning = true;                          //Nucleus will not prompt if the Goldberg dlls are missing if the handler supports different platforms.
+Game.UseHandlerSteamIds = true;                         //Player Steam ids from a handler will have priority over the default or customized settings player Steam ids.
+Game.UseGoldbergNoOGSteamDlls = true;                   //Use this instead of Game.UseGoldberg if the main game files do not have any steam_api dlls.
+Game.CustomSteamApiDllPath = ["steam_api64.dll", "steam_api.dll"]; //Specify the path from the root of the instance folder where you want goldberg to apply, use this with Game.UseGoldbergNoOGSteamDlls.

 #################### Smart Steam Emulator ###################